-Achievement of learning goals (unmarked): a) presence b) Analysis of experimental data Examination: Marked written reports on a) and written test on b)
+Achievement of learning goals (unmarked): a) presence; b) Analysis of experimental data Examination: Portfolio Examination: Written reports on a) and written test on b)

-- a) Research Methods in Geosciences Laboratory Methods in Geomaterials - b) none a) Craig, J.R. & Vaughan, J.R.
+Research Methods in Geosciences - Laboratory Methods in Geomaterials a) Craig, J.R. & Vaughan, J.R.
 (1994): Ore microscopy and ore petrography.
 Wiley, New York, 434.